home-controller/homeauto_network/README.md

 The idea is for a wired basic and slow network so you do not have to worry to much about end reflection and having different HIGH and LOW states at different points on the line/wire.
 Being slow should also help with any timing problems and be more tolerant of other stuff like web pages or mqtt hogging the processor and/or interrupts

-## hn is short fot Home Network here
+## hn is short for Home Network here

 * Not to be confused with Ethernet.
+And is for wired.
 * This will be kind of like a very cut down and slow CAN network.
 So there will be no need for network hardware.

 ### Lets go with